Cybereason/eztw/README.md

 **Eztw** provides a simple and intuitive way of using ETW ([Event Tracing for Windows](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/event-tracing-for-windows--etw-)).

 While this documentation assumes some familiarity with ETW and its concepts, here's the gist of the technology:
-+ **Trace providers** emit **event records**, each with its own content and context.
++ **Trace providers** emit **event records** during specific operations.
 A trace provider is any piece of code which registers as such, but can usually be found in various OS modules.
 + All event records share the same header, but their content and context are determined by the provider through a **schema** (usually an XML manifest) which describes the emitted events and their fields.
+Each event may have multiple versions, each with potentially different fields.
 + **Trace sessions** are created and modified by **trace controllers**.
-These are "channels" that determine which events to consume from which trace providers.
+These sessions are "channels" that determine which events are filtered and from which trace providers.
 Trace sessions are either "real-time" (i.e: can be consumed using the API) or write to files.
 Anyone may consume real-time sessions as long as they have the right permissions.
 + To enable a provider in a trace session, the trace controller must use **keywords**.
-These are simply bitmasks defined by the provider which allow to control which events are received.
-Some providers have multiple keywords, some are "all-or-nothing".
+These are bitmasks defined by each provider which allow to control which events are received.
+Some providers have multiple keywords, some are all-or-nothing.
 + **Trace consumers** are processes which consume events from a trace session.
 By using the API it's possible to receive event records.
 Their contents can then be parsed further according to the provider's schema.
-Event records will be received by the consumers about 2-3 seconds after their trigger (which makes them *near-real-time*).
+Event records will be received by the consumers about 2-3 seconds after their triggering by the provider (which makes them *near-real-time*).
-+ Trace events' content fields are described by templates in the provider's schema.
++ Trace events' context and content fields are described by templates in the provider's schema.
 These hold lists of fields of several possible [types](https://learn.microsoft.com/en-us/windows/win32/api/tdh/ne-tdh-_tdh_in_type).

-This whole process is very cumbersome and requires combining multiple API sets, some of them are painful to use.
+This process is very cumbersome and requires combining multiple API sets, some of them painful to use.
 The aim of the **eztw** package is to take care of all this hassle behind the scenes.

 In its core, **eztw** does four things:
 + Automatically get trace provider information and event templates.
 + Control trace sessions (start, stop, enable providers).